brunoccst/chat-room-history/README.md

 The solution has three projects and a _.github/workflows_ folder, which contains the pipeline for continous integration.

 ## API
 The API is an Azure Functions project.
-It has a [_data/chatLog.json_](https://github.com/brunoccst/chat-room-history/tree/main/API/data) file, which is the file used as a data source for the whole application.
+It has a [_data/chatEntry.json_](https://github.com/brunoccst/chat-room-history/tree/main/API/data) file, which is the file used as a data source for the whole application.
 This file is included in the project's assembly as an embedded resource and it's preloaded when the project starts (at [_Startup.cs_](https://github.com/brunoccst/chat-room-history/blob/main/API/Startup.cs)).
 The preloaded data is injected as a dependency to the solution so the [domain](#domain) can access it without the need of explicitly receiving it from the API.

 This project exposes functions that can be called by HTTP requests (made by the [web client](#client)).
 These functions calls the [domain](#domain) methods to process the preloaded data source and returns the processed data to the request caller.

 ## Client
-A React app for displaying the chat log data.
+A React app for displaying the chat events.
 It makes HTTP requests to the [API](#api) and displays it accordingly.

 ### Features